Ankitkakadiya07/Portfolio/README.md

 # 🌐 Portfolio Website

-A modern, responsive personal portfolio website built with **HTML, CSS, and JavaScript**.
+A modern,  personal portfolio website built with **HTML, CSS, and JavaScript**.
 Showcases projects, skills, and achievements in a clean and professional design.

 ---

 ## 🚀 Features
-- Responsive design for all devices (desktop, tablet, mobile)
 - Smooth animations and transitions
 - Interactive navigation and project showcase
 - Contact form integration
-- SEO‑friendly structure

 ---